50657472-416C6578656576/50657472-416C6578656576/README.md

 ### Hi there 👋

-- :office: Working at Yandex as a trainee С++ backend developer

 - :mag_right: I’m currently learning:
   - :snake: `Python3` web frameworks
   - :shipit: `C++` OOP, sport programming and backend-development using `uservice` framework